DataCurationNetwork/data-primers/OpenRefine Primer/openrefine.md

 Examine/study datasets and documentation before importing in OpenRefine

-1\.
-Before importing the dataset in OpenRefine
+1. Before importing the dataset in OpenRefine

-1. Thoroughly check organization of data - Are rows and columns well-structured?
+<li>Thoroughly check organization of data - Are rows and columns well-structured?</li>

-2. Are headers clearly defined?
+<li>Are headers clearly defined?</li>

-3. Does data presented in the headers match the metadata of accompanying information?
+<li>Does data presented in the headers match the metadata of accompanying information?</li>

-4. OpenRefine does not preserve any formatting (cell/text color) from the original data file, so make sure to modify such changes in the dataset before importing in OpenRefine
+<li>OpenRefine does not preserve any formatting (cell/text color) from the original data file, so make sure to modify such changes in the dataset before importing in OpenRefine.</li>

-5. Is there documentation on tables, relationships, queries etc.?
+<li>Is there documentation on tables, relationships, queries etc.?</li>

-6. Is the data presented/available in open-source formats
+<li>Is the data presented/available in open-source formats</li>

-7. Can the data be exported to CSV, TXT and to other non-proprietary formats?
+<li>Can the data be exported to CSV, TXT and to other non-proprietary formats?</li>

-8. Is there any missing data?
-(Missing column headers, missing data in rows and columns)
+<li>Is there any missing data?
+(Missing column headers, missing data in rows and columns)</li>

-9. Is there inconsistency in how things are spelled, etc.
+<li>Is there inconsistency in how things are spelled, etc.</li>

-10. Could a user understand and reuse this dataset and reproduce the results?
+<li>Could a user understand and reuse this dataset and reproduce the results?</li>

-2\.
-Before performing curation actions (cleaning, organizing) on human datasets in OpenRefine
+2. Before performing curation actions (cleaning, organizing) on human datasets in OpenRefine

-1. Check for any data sources, researchers’ background, their connections to the communities/participants they are serving, to facilitate conversation with researcher(s) in the “Request” step
+<li>Check for any data sources, researchers’ background, their connections to the communities/participants they are serving, to facilitate conversation with researcher(s) in the “Request” step</li>

-2. Check if there are authoritative groups who should be contacted in the “Request” step
+<li>Check if there are authoritative groups who should be contacted in the “Request” step</li>

-3\.
-Use OpenRefine functions to understand the dataset.
+3. Use OpenRefine functions to understand the dataset.

-1. Use custom sorts and text facets to gain new insights on the data and to find inconsistencies in the data.
+<li>Use custom sorts and text facets to gain new insights on the data and to find inconsistencies in the data.</li>

 ### REQUEST Step